-At fiscal year end, the carrying amount of the District's deposits was \$2,238,848 and the bank balance was \$2,251,958.
-Of the bank balance, \$270,000 was covered by federal depository insurance and \$1,981,958 was uninsured and collateralized.
+At fiscal year end, the carrying amount of the District's deposits was \$2,346,296 and the bank balance was \$2,485,557.
+Of the bank balance, \$270,000 was covered by federal depository insurance and \$2,215,557 was uninsured and collateralized.
 Although the securities serving as collateral were held by the pledging financial institution's trust department in the District's name and all State statutory requirements for the deposit of money had been followed, non-compliance with federal requirements could potentially subject the District to a successful claim by the Federal District Insurance Corporation.

 Custodial credit risk is the risk that, in the event of bank failure, the District will not be able to recover deposits or collateral securities that are in the possession of an outside party.
 The District has no deposit policy for custodial credit risk beyond the requirements of State statute.
 Ohio law requires that deposits either be insured or protected by (1) eligible securities pledged to the District and deposited with a qualified trustee by the financial institution as security for repayment whose market value at all times shall be at least 105 percent of the deposits being secured, or (2) participation in the Ohio Pooled Collateral System (OPCS), a collateral pool of eligible securities deposited with a qualified trustee and pledged to the Treasurer of State to secure the repayment of all public monies deposited in the financial institution.
 OPCS requires the total market value of the securities pledged to be 102 percent of the deposits being secured or a rate set by the Treasurer of State.
+For fiscal year 2021, the District's financial institutions did not participate in the OPCS.